michalkmet/xp-orange-persistent-bugger/NOTES.md

 - ✅ DONE UAT1.5: When I pass 20, then I should see 1
 - ✅ DONE UAT1.6: When I pass 25, then I should see 2
 - ✅ DONE UAT1.7: When I pass 27, then I should see 2
-- ⚠ TODO UAT1.8: When I pass 38, then I should see 2
+- ✅ DONE UAT1.8: When I pass 38, then I should see 3